Jonathan L. Grimwood Sells 24,527 Shares of Headwater Exploration Inc. (TSE:HWX) Stock

-Headwater Exploration Inc. (TSE:HWX – Get Free Report) Senior Officer Jonathan L. Grimwood sold 24,527 shares of the firm’s stock in a transaction on Wednesday, March 20th.
-The stock was sold at an average price of C$7.60, for a total value of C$186,405.20.
+Headwater Exploration Inc. (TSE:HWX – Get Free Report) Senior Officer Jonathan L. Grimwood sold 24,527 shares of the business’s stock in a transaction on Wednesday, March 20th.
+The shares were sold at an average price of C$7.60, for a total transaction of C$186,405.20.

 Headwater Exploration Dividend Announcement